anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 : Registration authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.

-IED:
-: Intelligent Electronic Device (in essence a pledge).

 on-site:
 : Describes a component or service or